-The essential core element of the two test cells is the image processing, for which Niverplast relies fully on its long-standing partner STEMMER IMAGING.
+The essential core element of the two test cells is machine vision, for which Niverplast relies fully on its long-standing partner STEMMER IMAGING.

 Dietmar Serbée, managing director of the Benelux branch office of STEMMER IMAGING, well remembers the start of the cooperation with Niverplast: "Initially the requirement was only to count the bakery products; the detection of errors was added later.
-Niverplast had already approached several other image processing companies in search of solutions, but in the end they decided to choose STEMMER IMAGING as their machine vision partner."
+Niverplast had already approached several other machine vision companies in search of solutions, but in the end they decided to choose STEMMER IMAGING as their machine vision partner."

 According to Serbée, the particular difficulty with the task was that no two loaves of bread are alike: "The shapes of the pre-baked loaves of bread and bread rolls are never identical.
 They are always slightly different.
 It is very difficult for an automated system to decide, for example, whether a depression in the surface of a baguette is a deliberate cut or the start of an undesired breakage."

-Following an intensive development phase, Serbée was able with a proprietary software solution based on the image processing library Common Vision Blox to reliably distinguish between such features.
-Serbée also selected the necessary hardware components for the image processing system.
+Following an intensive development phase, Serbée was able with a proprietary software solution based on the programming library Common Vision Blox to reliably distinguish between such features.
+Serbée also selected the necessary hardware components for the machine vision system.
 "In the preliminary investigations we carried out tests to determine which camera, lens and illumination could achieve optimum results.
 In the end we chose a combination of line scan cameras and the matching line scan illumination and lenses.
 With those we can optimally cover the conveyor belts, which are up to 1300 mm wide."

 Service from a single source